-External Influences
+External influences

 - The Victorian State Government has introduced a cap on rate increases.
-The cap for 2025-26 has been set at 3 per cent (2024-25 2.75 per cent). - CPI is forecast to be 3.2 per cent for the 2025-26 year (Reserve Bank of Australia Statement on Monetary Policy February 2025). - Waste Disposal Costs the Environment Protection Agency (EPA) regulation has a sustained impact on Council with regards to compliance with existing and past landfill sites.
+The cap for 2025-26 has been set at three per cent (2024-25 2.75 per cent). - CPI is forecast to be 3.2 per cent for the 2025-26 year (Reserve Bank of Australia Statement on Monetary Policy-February 2025). - Waste disposal costs the Environment Protection Agency (EPA) regulation has a sustained impact on Council with regards to compliance with existing and past landfill sites.
 Waste disposal costs are also impacted by industry changes such as increasing EPA waste levies and negotiation of contracts e.g., recycling sorting and acceptance.
-Since July 2020, the State Government's Waste Levy has increased from \$66 to \$133 per tonne (a 102 per cent increase). - Ongoing cost shifting cost shifting continues to place significant financial pressure on Council, with an estimated total impact of more than \$18 million.
+Since July 2020, the Victorian Government's Waste Levy has increased from \$66 to \$133 per tonne (a 102 per cent increase). - Ongoing cost shifting cost shifting continues to place significant financial pressure on Council, with an estimated total impact of more than \$18 million.
 This occurs where responsibilities for delivering services or infrastructure are transferred from other levels of government without sufficient funding to match.
 This places increasing pressure on Council's financial resources, forcing us to stretch budgets to maintain service levels our community expects.
 Examples of services that are subject to cost shifting include school crossing supervision, library services and Maternal and Child Health.
-As we strive to manage these demands within the constraints of rate capping and a tightening fiscal environment, cost shifting remains a key challenge in maintaining long-term financial sustainability. - Due to the Federal and State Governments continuing to withdraw funding from programs and transferring responsibility for some functions to Local Government, members of the community need to contribute more towards some of the services that they use. - Financial Assistance Grants the largest source of government funding to Council is through the annual Victorian Grants Commission allocation.
+As we strive to manage these demands within the constraints of rate capping and a tightening fiscal environment, cost shifting remains a key challenge in maintaining long-term financial sustainability. - Due to the Australian and Victorian Governments continuing to withdraw funding from programs and transferring responsibility for some functions to Local Government, members of the community need to contribute more towards some of the services that they use. - Financial Assistance Grants the largest source of government funding to Council is through the annual Victorian Grants Commission allocation.
 The overall state allocation is determined by the Federal Financial Assistance Grant. - Councils are entrusted with the maintenance of more than 30 per cent of all Australian public assets including roads, bridges, parks, footpaths and public buildings.
-This means that a large proportion of Council's income must be allocated to the maintenance and replacement of these valuable public assets in order to ensure the quality of public infrastructure is maintained at satisfactory levels. - The Fire Services Property Levy will be collected by Council on behalf of the State Government and is excluded from Council's financial position. - The Defined Benefit Superannuation Scheme (for pre-1993 employees) continues to meet prudential requirements.
+This means that a large proportion of Council's income must be allocated to the maintenance and replacement of these valuable public assets in order to ensure the quality of public infrastructure is maintained at satisfactory levels. - The Emergency Services and Volunteer Fund will be collected by Council on behalf of the State Government and replaces the Fire Services Property Levy.
+The money collected on behalf of the State Government is excluded from Council's financial position. - The Defined Benefit Superannuation Scheme (for pre-1993 employees) continues to meet prudential requirements.
 This means for the plan to be in a satisfactory financial position, the Vested Benefits Index (VBI) needs to be 100 per cent or more.
 At present the actuarial ratios are at a level that additional calls from Local Government are not expected in the next 12 months.